RaspberryPiFoundation/python-curriculum/en-GB/lessons/04 Turtles All the Way Down/04 Turtles All the Way Down.md

 ---
 title: Turtles all the way down
-level: Level 4
+level: Level 2
 language: en
 stylesheet: python
 ...

 # Step 1: Drawing a Mountain { .activity}

 Pick up your turtles, open IDLE, it's time to draw again.
-But first, look at the following three shapes: how would we draw them in python?
+But first, look at the following three shapes: How would we draw them in python?

 ```
 _________________________